piotrlaski/wilson/README.md

 # PhotoWilson

 PhotoWilson is a tool for calculating photoinduced temperature changes in crystals after photoexcitation based on laser ON/laser OFF intensity ratios of indexed X-ray reflections.

-It is the public version of the project "TRL_Photowilson", which is referenced in my thesis.
+It is the public version of the project "TRL_Photowilson", which is referenced in my thesis (chapter 1.4.2.5 p.50-52).

 ## Getting Started